 8. Sic Bo House Edge: 2.8% – 33%

-Sic Bo is a dice game popular in Asian casinos and increasingly online.
-Like roulette and craps, Sic Bo has a wide range of bets, with house edges that swing wildly.
+Sic Bo is a dice game popular in Asian casinos and is also increasingly available online.
+Like roulette and craps, Sic Bo game has a wide range of bets, with house edges that swing wildly.

 9. Slots House Edge: 2% – 15%+

-Yes, slots are exciting, but they’re not always your best bet.
 House edges vary wildly depending on the game’s RTP (Return to Player).
-That said, some online slots offer RTPs of 98% or higher, giving a house edge as low as 2%.
+That said, some online mobile slots offer RTPs of 98% or higher, giving a house edge as low as 2%.

 10. Ultimate Texas Hold’em House Edge: 2.2%